AzmatIshaq/cc1/projects/project2/README.md

 As part of my computation arts practice I made this maze game for the CART253 class.
 The game began with a modest maze structure based on Pippin Barr's maze example found here: https://editor.p5js.org/pippinbarr/sketches/Xq3qsbQWA

+The idea was to create a retro style arcade game with levels.
+The user should experience something similar to playing a Pacman game.
+I believed I accomplished this by utilizing a grid style pattern in order to track the player movements and by labelling and tracking the pickups and items.
+I also used the keypressed function to do a lot of triggering.

-There were several significant accomplishments throughout the process.
+There were several significant personal accomplishments throughout the process.

 Making the maze trail effect by studying my existing code and using the lessons I learned was a big achievement for me.
 It is evidence that my skill as a computation artist is growing.

 Getting the health bar to blink when low and using my own recorded audio for the alert was also particularly satisfying.
 With that element I was really able to combine different disciplines and make them work together functionally.

+Adding mute functionality was also a pretty big success.

 Finally, just styling, tweaking, designing, writing, organizing, and combining the code together in a workable format successfully was a significant accomplishment for me.

 I think it is also worth noting that there could be significantly more levels.
-I decided to keep the levels at 5 in order to allow for a reasonable assessment of the game dynamics and code.
+I decided to keep a modest amount of level to allow for a reasonable assessment of the game dynamics and code.

 **Code Contributions**